My Worst Predictions

 Game Theory in Investing #

 When constructing bets based on your predictions, the minimax approach dictates minimizing your potential maximum loss rather than maximizing possible returns.
-Many investors instinctively pursue the highest possible returns (a “maximax” strategy), but game theory and statistics demonstrate this as a losing approach over time.
-You might occasionally win big, but consistent losses eventually overwhelm those victories.
+Chasing the biggest payoff usually means taking a lot of shots you can’t survive for long.
+You might hit one, but the misses pile up faster.
 Studies show that portfolios with minimax optimization have historically delivered 30-40% less volatility with only 5-10% reduction in returns over 20-year periods9.

 Diversification as Risk Management #